 Universidad Panamericana.
-Campus Aguascalientes Luis Daniel Arriaga Esparza Aguascalientes Email: 0163800@up.edu.mx
+Campus Aguascalientes Gilberto Castañeda Guzmán Aguascalientes Email: 0184194@up.edu.mx

-This paper presents the prototype IXANAMIKI OLINKI, a rescue robot developed at the MCS Mobile Robotics Group of Universidad Panamericana (Mexico) to compete at the RoboCup's 2017 Rescue Robot League.
+This paper presents the prototype Abstract- IXANAMIKI OLINKI V2, a rescue robot developed at the MCS (Mobile Robotics Group) of Universidad Panamericana (Aguascalientes, Mexico) to compete at the RoboCup 2018 Rescue Robot League.
 IXNAMIKI OLINKI consists of a track wheel type structure.
 With double front and back flippers, it can move, climb and surpass rough terrain.
-IXNAMIKI OLINKI also encompasses a 7-joint arm which can be deployed not only for surveillance but also for easier and faster access to the victims.
+IXNAMIKI OLINKI also encompasses an 8-joint arm which can be deployed not only for surveillance, but also for easier and faster access to the victims.
 Video cameras, a thermal camera, and a set of sensors are set up at the tip of the arm to aid the operator during rescue decision making.
-The mapping techniques included in this prototype take advantage of a 2D real-time laser scanning.
+The mapping techniques included in this prototype take advantage of a real-time scanning provided by a Kinect sensor.

-Keywords - Robot; Software; Mechanics; Electronics; Ixnamiki.
+Keywords - Robot; Software; Mechanics; Development; Research; Electronics; Ixnamiki.